SavNov/Writing/Ares/The Shelf.md

 "I did.
 Then a son of the sea god saved the world, made me look like a fool, and a goddess of the magic was made very humble by her failings.
 I have been proven wrong.
 I admit that.
 Now go, young Child of War."
 She said, then turned it into a cheeky smile.
 "I think it's long overdue time for my predecessor to learn to recognize when he's been outplayed, don't you?"

 AIDAN
-Aidan was...confused.
+Aidan was…confused.
 The Hunters of Artemis were supposed to hunt monsters.
-So...why was one fighting him again?
+So…why was one fighting him again?
 He wasn't winning, not exactly.
 It felt like his body was a machine, sending swings and flips and kicks as the girl sent them out against them.
 Each move was nothing more than a Chess move, so his body had Stockfish running in the background, handling the boring bit while he did the actually interesting thing and talked to the girl.
 "Can you just- stop- hitting me?
 It's very annoying, and I'm trying to tell you something!"
 He groaned as his body did a kick flip mid-sentence and parried her strike from above.
 "Is this some new ability of the children of Ares I've yet to encounter?
 He fights like-" She said, thick Scottish accent shining right through as she fought to block the blow that was currently arriving with the force of a sledgehammer.